Drawing of lungs on chest

 Pulmonary & Respiratory Care

-Respiratory
+Respiratory Care

-A wide variety of inpatient and outpatient services are available, including sleep studies and pulmonary function testing (PFT).
 A PFT measures how well lungs take in and exhale air and how well your lungs are working.
 This testing method is non-invasive and can help our providers diagnose and determine your treatment plan.
 Abnormal results can mean that chest disease or certain lung disorders may be present.
-Some of the respiratory services provided include:
+To schedule at PFT, call (508) 236-7550.

 Quitting Smoking